xjtu-omics/pindel/README.md

 # Pindel

 ## Compiling
+Before you compiling Pindel, you should ensure your system has installed zlib (https://www.zlib.net/).

-To compile Pindel you need three things: GNU Make and GCC (which usually are already installed on Linux) and htslib.
+Then, to compile Pindel you need three things: GNU Make and GCC (which usually are already installed on Linux) and htslib.
 The last is not installed on Linux by default, but it can be retrieved with: